Holidaydrills/holidaydrills-Java8/README.md

 for different online shops.
 This is because each online shop has specific validations for some fields.
 The shops are located in different countries, so maybe addresses are validated in different ways.
 Or the a field like "Additional Information" could allow 200 characters in one shop, in another it could have up to 1000 characters.
-But some of the fields have to be validated in exactly the same way even across locations.
-One example is the email address.
-This this can be validated in exactly the same way in all online shops.
+But some of the fields - like the email address - have to be validated in exactly the same way even across locations.

-One example could be a form validator that checks if all fields in
+With a static interface method you can provide an implementation for such a validation and make sure, that implementing classes will not override it.